Uniminutoarduino/DSCBlocksV2/README.md

 Research Gate: https://www.researchgate.net/profile/Jonathan_Alvarez_Ariza

+This work is supported the Control research Incubator (SeCon) in the program of Technology of Electronics at Uniminuto University (Bogotá, Colombia)

 Description:
 * DSCBlocks is an application to program DsPICs series 33FJXXXGP/MCXXX from Microchip Inc. through Visual Algorithms (Google Blockly).